PygmalionAI/aphrodite-engine/docs/pages/developer/paged-attention.md

 }
 ```

-As shown in the psuedocode above, in the outer loop, similar to `k_ptr`, `logits_vec` iterates over different blocks and reads `V_VEC_SIZE` elements from `logits`.
+As shown in the pseudocode above, in the outer loop, similar to `k_ptr`, `logits_vec` iterates over different blocks and reads `V_VEC_SIZE` elements from `logits`.
 In the inner loop, each thread reads `V_VEC_SIZE` elements from the same tokens as a `v_vec` and performs dot product.
 We should note that in each inner iteration, the thread fetches different head position elements for the same tokens.
 The dot result  is then accumulated in `accs`.
 Therefore, each entry of `accs` is mapped to a head position assigned to the current thread.

 For example, if `BLOCK_SIZE` is 16, `V_VEC_SIZE` is 8, each thread fetches 8 value elements for 8 tokens at a time.
 Each element is from different tokens at the same head position.
 If `HEAD_SIZE` is 128 and `WARP_SIZE` is 32, for each inner loop, a warp needs to fetch `WARP_SIZE * V_VEC_SIZE = 256` elements.
 This means there are a total of `128 * 16 / 256 = 8` inner iterations for a warp to handle a whole block of value tokens.
 And each `accs` in each thread contains 8 elements that accumulated at 8 different head positions.
 For the thread 0, the `accs` variable will contain 8 elements, which are 0th, 32th ...
 224th elements of a value head that are accumulated from all assigned 8 tokens.